Ailing elephant sparks debate about future of Pakistan's Karachi Zoo

 Named after Noor Jehan, the queen of the fourth 17th-century Baburid emperor of the subcontinent Jehangir, the 17-year-old mammal was operated on by foreign veterinarians last week but did not recover properly, with her condition worsening to an alarming extent.

-She is one of the last four captive elephants in Pakistan, all of them at Karachi Zoo.
+She is one of the last four captive elephants in Pakistan, all of them in Karachi, including two at the zoo.

 A video of Noor Jehan showing her limping and struggling to stand apparently due to weakness went viral on social and mainstream media last week, sparking a public outcry.